-Woodside Primary School adopted these changes and works closely with pupils and parents/carers to ensure inclusive access to our curriculum.
+Soudley Primary School adopted these changes and works closely with pupils and parents/carers to ensure inclusive access to our curriculum.

 How does our school know/identify that children have special educational needs (SEN)?

 What are the first steps our school will take if special educational needs are identified?

-If a child is noted to be falling behind their peers following quality first teaching, and any catch up interventions, then a concern may be raised.
+If a child is noted to be falling behind their peers following quality first teaching, and any catch-up interventions, then a concern may be raised.
 This may be by the child's parent, the class teacher, a teaching assistant, or any other adult involved in the child's education.
 The Gloucestershire Special Educational Needs assessment criteria will be referred to, to help ascertain what the child can do and what difficulties they may have.
 If appropriate a child may be referred to an external agency, such as a speech and language therapist, to gain further insight into the child's needs.
 The child will be observed for a period of time and considered a 'cause for concern'.
+The staff involved will begin to collate information and observe closely with the SENCo.

-An open and frank discussion will take place with the child's parents/carers if special educational needs are identified, initiated by the class teacher and often attended by the SENDCO (special educational needs & disabilities coordinator) or Family Support Worker.
+An open and frank discussion will take place with the child's parents/carers if special educational needs are identified, initiated by the class teacher and often attended by the SENCo (special educational needs & disabilities coordinator) Family Support Worker.
 The child will be placed on the SEN register in the category of 'SEN support' and given support and input in the form of additional support/input as required through differentiation, intervention in small groups for a fixed time, extra support in class, an adapted curriculum or resources, physical aids to help access the curriculum.